hibernate/hibernate-search/CONTRIBUTING.md

-Hibernate Search relies on a [Develocity](https://gradle.com/develocity/) instance at [https://ge.hibernate.org](https://ge.hibernate.org/scans?search.rootProjectNames=Hibernate%20Search) to speed up its build through a build cache
+Hibernate Search relies on a [Develocity](https://gradle.com/develocity/) instance at [https://ge.hibernate.org](https://ge.hibernate.org/scans?search.rootProjectNames=Hibernate%20Search) to speed up its build through a build cache.

 By default, only [continuous integration](#ci) builds will write to the remote build cache or publish build scans.